 Top 5 Sailing Knots - Sailing Orlando

-• Standing End: The “long” end of the rope, often tied or fixed to another object.
+• Standing End: The fixed or long end of the rope, usually secured to an object.

-• Running End: Sometimes referred to as the “bitter end”, is the free end of the line that will be worked.
+• Running End: Also known as the “bitter end,” this is the free end of the line that you’ll manipulate when tying knots.

-• Bight: A half-loop formed in the rope when it’s turned back on itself.
+• Bight: A loop or half-loop formed when the rope doubles back on itself.

 Bowline Knot - Sailing Orlando

-• Take the running end up through the loop.
+• Pass the running end of the rope up through the loop (the “rabbit comes out of the hole”).

-• Bring the running end around the standing end.
+• Wrap the running end around the standing end of the rope (the “rabbit goes around the tree”).

 Bowline Knot - Sailing Knots